ssciwr/Python-best-practices-course/Material_Part5_BetterCoding/README.md

 I will demonstrate how to improve the readability in some code snippets.

-## Further Examples
+## Further examples
-Here are further examples, mainly based on [this video](https://youtu.be/C-gEQdGVXbk).
-Feel free to take a look if any of these suggestions may help you write better code in the future.
+Here are further examples, loosely based on [this video](https://youtu.be/C-gEQdGVXbk).
+Feel free to take a look if any of these suggestions may help you write better code in the future. **Please not that brevity has its limit and sometimes using more lines to write a piece of code can actually be better**: If it helps to improve understanding of the code.

-### Ternary Conditionals
+### Ternary conditionals

+Use ternary conditionals to simplify `if ... else` statements.
+[Example]()

+### Context managers

+Use context managers to not have to worry about tear-down methods, like closing a file.
+Using `with open`, for example, automatically closes the file after it has been read.
+[Example]()

+### Using enumerate

+Use `enumerate` when you want to access both the list item and its index at the same time when iterating.
+[Example]()

+### Using zip

+Use `zip` if you want to iterate over two lists simultaneously.
+[Example]()